-Students will comprehend on: 1.
-A branch of public international law, and relevant juridical mechanisms at global as Course objective well as regional levels,Human rights as an object of study in history, philosophy and the social sciences, as well as a practical reality in national and international politics.
+Students will comprehend on: A branch of public international law, and relevant juridical mechanisms at global as well as regional levels, 2.
+Human rights as an object of study in history, philosophy and the social sciences, as well as a practical reality in national and international politics.
+Course objective 3.
 Different forms of promoting and implementing human rights, domestically as well as on the international level.
 4. The role of human rights in contemporary issues relating to terrorism, religion, ethnicity, gender and development.
 5. Cholarly values such as transparency, impartiality, clarity, reliance and the importance of sound reasoning and empirical inference.
-Student will be able to virtue: 1. identify, contextualise and use information about the human rights situation in a given country 2. critically appraise source material, including cases from human rights committees and tribunals and reports and summary records from treaty bodies Course outcomes 3. analyse a country's situation or an international situation in terms of human rights and formulate human rights-based initiatives and policies 4.
+Student will be able to virtue: identify, contextualise and use information about the human rights situation in a given country 2. critically appraise source material, including cases from human rights committees and tribunals and reports and summary records from treaty bodies Course outcomes 3. analyse a country's situation or an international situation in terms of human rights and formulate human rights-based initiatives and policies 4.
 Promote human rights through legal as well as non-legal means.
-5. Participate in legal, political and other debates involving human rights in a knowledgeable and constructive way 5.
-Participate in legal, political and other debates involving human rights in a knowledgeable and constructive way
+5. Participate in legal, political and other debates involving human rights in a knowledgeable and constructive way 4

-Unit no. Topics Hours allotted 60hrs 1 Background : Introduction, Meaning, Nature and Scope, Development of Human Rights, Theories of Rights, Types of Rights 08 hrs 2 Human rights at various level : Human Rights at Global Level UNO, Human Rights - UDHR 1948 - UN Conventions on Human Rights: International Covenant on civil and Political Rights 1966, International Convent on Economic, Social and Cultural Right, Racial Discrimination -1966 International, Instruments: U.N.
+Unit no. Topics Hours allottee 60hrs 1 Background : Introduction, Meaning, Nature and Scope, Development of Human Rights, Theories of Rights, Types of Rights 2 Human rights at various level : Human Rights at Global Level UNO, Human Rights - UDHR 1948 - UN Conventions on Human Rights: International Covenant on civil and Political Rights 1966, International Convent on Economic, Social and Cultural Right, Racial Discrimination -1966 International, Instruments: U.N.
 Commission for Human Rights, European Convention on Human Rights.
-15 hrs 3 Human rights in India : Development of Human Rights in India, Human Rights and the Constitution of India, Protection of Human Rights Act 1993- National Human Rights Commission, State Human Rights Commission, Composition Powers and Functions, National Commission for Minorities, SC/ST and Woman 12 hrs 4 Human Rights Violations: Human Rights Violations against Women, Human Rights Violations against Children, 35 Human Rights Violations against Minorities SC/ST and Trans-genders, Preventive Measures.
-13 hrs 5 Political issues : Political Economic and Health Issues, Poverty, Unemployment, Corruption and Human Rights, Terrorism and Human Rights, Environment and Human Rights, Health and Human Rights 12 hrs
+15 hrs 3 Human rights in India : Development of Human Rights in India, Human Rights and the Constitution of India, Protection of Human Rights Act 1993- National Human Rights Commission, State Human Rights Commission, Composition Powers and Functions, National Commission for Minorities, SC/ST and Woman 12 hrs 4 Human Rights Violations : Human Rights Violations against Women, Human Rights Violations against Children, 35 Human Rights Violations against Minorities SC/ST and Trans-genders, Preventive Measures.
+13 hrs 5 Political issues : Political Economic and Health Issues, Poverty, Unemployment, Corruption and Human Rights, Terrorism and Human Rights, Environment and Human Rights and Human Rights 12 hrs